aminta/fullpage.js/README.md

 **This is a little modified version of fullPage.js with added options:**

 -**take in account the website header when calculating the fullheight of each section.
-Included there is the scrolloverflow.js version updated by [Alen Liang](https://github.com/aalenliang/fullpage-with-webpack-demo) to correctly work with WebPack and by me to properly receive the new header option**
+Included there is the scrolloverflow.js version updated by [Alen Liang](https://github.com/aalenliang/fullpage-with-webpack-demo) to correctly work with WebPack and by me to properly receive the new header options:  `considerHeader` (`boolean`) and `header` (Css selector in a `string`)**

 -**$.fn.fullpage.reBuild() method now accepts (in addition to the inner "resizing" parameter) the parameters `isResizingHeader` (`boolean`, set it true if you have an header that resizes itself on scrolling) and `newHeaderHeight` (`string`: pass the value of the updated `paddingTop` option in the form of `200px`)**